Netcracker/qubership-opensearch/docs/public/disaster-recovery.md

         * `running` - The switchover is in progress.
         * `done` - The switchover is successful.
         * `failed` - Something went wrong during the switchover.
-    * `comment` is the message that contains a detailed description of the problem and is only filled out if the `status` value is "failed".
+    * `message` is the message that contains a detailed description of the problem and is only filled out if the `status` value is "failed".

 * The `POST` `sitemanager` method allows switching mode for the current side of an OpenSearch cluster.
 You can run this method from within any OpenSearch pod as follows: